Granny Leona’s Cornbread

 I think he had to call Granny Leona and get it officially released, but eventually he emailed it to me and I’m very happy he did.

-The cornbread is savory and rich.
+This Cast Iron Cornbread bread is savory and rich.
 It has ZERO sugar in it which is pretty rare for a cornbread recipe.

 That doesn’t mean that it isn’t delicious drizzled with honey though.

 1) Preheat oven to 400 degrees.
 Combine dry ingredients in a large bowl.
 Stir together well.
 Whisk together buttermilk and eggs in a smaller bowl.

 2) Pour wet ingredients into dry ingredients.
 Stir together.